ustasb/ps1_lint/README.md

 # PS1Lint

-PS1Lint is a tool for finding flaws in PS1 strings.
-While the shell is forgiving, a poorly formatted PS1 can cause line wrapping issues.
+PS1Lint is a tool for finding flaws in Bash PS1 strings.
+While Bash is forgiving, a poorly formatted PS1 can cause line wrapping issues.

 ## Usage